 I don’t know about you, but when my space is messy, I can’t seem to concentrate on anything!
 Give your desk a quick tidy, go through your issues of Colouring Heaven and make a note of pages to colour, and coordinate your colouring pencils.
 You’re sure to feel refreshed and excited to colour afterwards.
 Tidy home, tidy mind, happy colouring!

 This one sounds a bit backwards, but if colouring is starting to stress you out, it may be a good idea to take a few days away from your colouring desk.
 Let the stress melt away, and you’ll notice you quickly start to feel excited about getting back to your favourite hobby.
 During your break, try to spend some time outside, eat healthily and exercise, and make sure you get plenty of rest – staying healthy will have positive benefits on all aspects of your life.

-Social media can create a lot of unrealistic expectations and high standards for lots of things at Christmas time, from how sparkly your tree is, to how many presents you receive on the big day.
+Social media can create a lot of unrealistic expectations and high standards for lots of things.
 And this is true for colouring, too.
 It’s all too easy to compare your pages to the drawings of experienced illustrators, especially when you’re just starting out.
 But this can quickly stop colouring being fun, and add a lot of pressure and stress.

 Rather than comparing your work to other people’s pages, we recommend looking at some of your older colouring pages and seeing how far you’ve come and how much you’ve improved!
 And if you need to, take a little social media detox – our friendly colouring community will be there to welcome you when you’re ready to return.